DIY Infrared Sauna Ultimate Guide [2021]

 If you have the means and desire to build your own diy infrared sauna, there is no better way to get exactly what you want than by designing your own.
 In fact, I would design my own sauna over purchasing a pre made infrared sauna one hundred percent of the time.
 However, there are some things to know before you dive in on your own.

-Before I built my own infrared-sauna and wrote this infrared sauna kit tutorial, I did a lot of research.
+Before I built my own diy infrared sauna and wrote this infrared sauna kit tutorial, I did a lot of research.
 I looked into the types of wood and what infrared light source penetrates deepest.
 I concluded I would need some professional help.

 This turned out to be a great success as I got exactly what I needed.
 The price was the same as purchasing one of the biggest portable units on the market.